deepbrook/bitex-framework/README.rst

     # Run tests via tox
     tox -e testenv

-If you'd like to contribute to the project, please have a look at :doc:`CONTRIBUTING.rst` on some general pointers about how development takes place, what the expected steps of you are and what requirements we have to merge a PR.
+If you'd like to contribute to the project, please have a look at `CONTRIBUTING.rst` on some general pointers about how development takes place, what the expected steps of you are and what requirements we have to merge a PR.